 - (1) Scheduling Order.
-The court shall enter a written scheduling order as prescribed in Rule 16(b) of the Federal Rules of Civil Procedure.
+The court shall enter a written scheduling order, as prescribed in Rule 16(b) of the Federal Rules of Civil Procedure, as soon as practicable after the scheduling conference or receipt of the joint status report.
 The scheduling order shall include, among other things, deadlines for the completion of discovery and the filing of dispositive motions. - (2) Discovery Deadline.
-See LCR 26(d) and Fed.
-R. Civ.
-P. 26(d) regarding the timing and sequence of discovery. - (3) Discovery Motions.
-Any motion to compel discovery shall be filed and served on or before the discovery deadline or as directed by court order.
-The parties should refer to the written scheduling order, as well as the assigned judge's web page, for additional information about whether they may present discovery disputes by informal means. - (4) Motions to Exclude Expert Testimony.
-Unless otherwise ordered by the court, parties shall file any motion to exclude expert testimony for failure to satisfy Daubert v.
-Merrell Dow Pharmaceuticals, Inc. and its progeny not later than the deadline to file dispositive motions.
+Interrogatories, requests for admissions or production, etc., must be served sufficiently early that all responses are due before the discovery deadline.
+Any motion to compel discovery shall also be filed and served on or before this deadline or as directed by court order. - (3) Dispositive Motions.
+Not later than the deadline to file dispositive motions, unless otherwise ordered by the court, parties shall file all motions to dismiss, motions for summary judgment, other dispositive motions, and other reasonably foreseeable motions, together with supporting papers.

-- (5) Dispositive Motions.
-Not later than the deadline to file dispositive motions, unless otherwise ordered by the court, parties shall file all motions to dismiss, motions for summary judgment and other dispositive motions, together with supporting papers. - (6) Modifying a Schedule.
+- (4) Modifying a Schedule.
 The parties are bound by the dates specified in the scheduling order.
 A schedule may be modified only for good cause and with the judge's consent.
-Mere failure to complete discovery within the time allowed does not constitute good cause for an extension or continuance. - (7) Exemption of Certain Types of Cases.
+Mere failure to complete discovery within the time allowed does not constitute good cause for an extension or continuance. - (5) Exemption of Certain Types of Cases.
 The court exempts certain types of cases from the requirements of this local rule and of Fed.
 R. Civ.
 P. 16(b), including: any case exempt from the initial disclosure requirements under Fed.
 R. Civ.
 P. 26, proceedings upon a defendant's default, bankruptcy proceedings before this court, condemnation cases, forfeiture actions, and cases filed as miscellaneous matters before this court.